Flutterwave/Java-v3/documentation/Banks.md

 ### Get bank branches

-This describes how to get a list of bank branches
+This describes how to get a list of bank branches.
 ```java
 Response flwResponse = new Banks()
         .getBankBranches(id)